grosser/smusher/README.markdown

 =====
 Optimize a single image or a whole folder in the cloud.

-converting gif`s to png`s:
+converting gif-s to png-s:

- - called with a folder gif`s will not be converted
+ - called with a folder gif-s will not be converted
  - called on a singe .gif, it will be converted if it is optimizeable

 Usage: